-- 1. Improved productivity, efficiency and - 2.
-Reduced cost through standardised, repeatable solutions that leverage economies of scale and - 3.
+- 1. Improved productivity, efficiency and predictability - 2.
+Reduced cost through standardisation, repeatable solutions that leverage economies of scale and scope - 3.
 Enhanced quality control and minimised risk of rework - 4.
-Reduction of on-site safety risk and labour - Reductions in waste, carbon footprint and impact upon local environment - 6.
-Solution optimisation and continuous improvement that support local labour pools, supply chain linkage and technological spill-over.
-With reduced waste, optimised processes and measurable outputs that can be refined, the potential to deliver a decarbonised routemap and thus the trinity of economic, social and environmental benefits is real.
+Reduction of on-site safety risk and labour - 5.
+Reductions in waste, carbon footprint and impact upon local environment - 6.
+Solution optimisation and continuous improvement

-More broadly, government has begun to consider the wider benefits that may be realised by society through this approach; the aggregation of demand and harmonisation of requirements for product platforms is heralded to unlock opportunities for a wider, more diverse supply base and cultivate conditions that support a transition to a lower carbon, manufacturing industry.
+More broadly, government has begun to consider the wider benefits that may be realised at societal. economic and environmental level.
+The aggregation of demand and harmonisation of requirements for product platforms unlocks opportunities for a wider, more diverse supply base, cultivating conditions that support a transition to a lower carbon, manufacturing industry.